MoTTTT/podzone/docs/inventoryServers.md

 # Server Inventory

-The server inventory is split into "Production" and "Development".
+As cluster build-out has progressed, devices and their resource configuration have been standardised.
+Detail of the original development environments has since been refactored out of this documentation.

-## Production
+## Cluster nodes

-For the production environment, second hand hardware was purchased.
-Hardware that became redundant due to a call-centre upgrade was purchased second-hand online.
+Cluster nodes are HP t630 Thin Clients, for which the specifications are available from HP online: <https://support.hp.com/za-en/document/c05240287>.

-The devices are HP t630 Thin Clients, for which the specifications are available from HP online: <https://support.hp.com/za-en/document/c05240287>.
+The devices were purchased second hand, and typically had limited RAM and disk installed (e.g. 32GB disk, and 8GB DDR4 RAM).

-The devices each had single 32GB M.2 SATA SSDs, and 8GB DDR4 RAM, which were upgraded, giving the following common configuration:
+RAM and disk were installed, giving the following common node configuration:

 ### HP t360 specs